jhofman/msd2017/homework/homework_1/README.md

 All code should be contained in plain text files and should produce the exact results you provide in your writeup.
 Code should be written in bash / R and should not have complex dependencies on non-standard libraries.
 The report should simply present your answers to the questions in an organized format as either a plain text or pdf file.
+All work should be your own and done individually.